suraj480/JAVA_25_nov_practice/collection/ReadMeCollection.md

 HashSet is not sorted

 # TreeSet
-TreeSet is always sorted (note if you want to compare any user-defined object then you need to specify category eg:-
+TreeSet is always sorted (note if you want to compare any user-defined object then you need to specify category eg:-  )

- )
+# you can use comparable to sort object
+# you can use comparator to sort object based on your category